codewars/docs/content/languages/cpp/authoring/index.md

 `message_supplier` is a callable compatible with a function accepting no arguments and returning `std::string`.
 It can be a function, a functor, a lambda expression, or an instance of any type supporting above requirements.

-For more details and examples of custom assertion messages, see [Example test suite](#example-test-suite) below, or visit the [(TODO) Snowhouse reference](/languages/cpp/snowhouse/) page.
+For more details and examples of custom assertion messages, see [Example test suite](#example-test-suite) below.

 #### Stringizers